RubenVerborgh/JavaScript-Style-Guide/index.md

 - Organize your code as classes.
   - Specifically, use ES6 classes.
+  - Since your class represent an instantiatable thing, name it with a noun.
+    E.g., `Command` and `CommandExecutor`, _not_ `executeCommand`.
   - Typically there is one main class per file, which is the default export.
   - Give your file the name of the class, plus the applicable file extension.
   - Exceptions for specialized parts of code exist, where for instance functional programming is more appropriate.